abhijeet-bhambere/python-builder-projects/App1-ToDo App Starting/README.md

 ### Day 8-15
 Extended logic of file handling to edit & 'mark as done' operations.

-Adding new feature: typing the ToDo task directly after typing the 'add' keyword.<br> _E.g. `>>Enter task: add Order book online`_
+**Adding new feature**: typing the ToDo task directly after typing the 'add' keyword.<br> _E.g. `>>Enter task: add Order book online`_
 This will combine 2 steps -- one of typing the 'add' keyword step and that of adding the actual ToDo task.

 >ðŸ“¢**Altering conditional logic -- Switching to `if-else`** for implementing control flow of user input mentioned above.

+Also, implemented use of the `continue` statement to skip certain code blocks based on logical flow & move to the start of the iteration i.e. to _`>>>Type add/ edit/ show/ done/ exit:`_

+Using string methods such as `startswith()` to fix bugs for user actions that could contain confounding scenarios or user inputs.

+The program will check if keywords are in the beginning of the input string;<br>
+_For e.g. if user types text containing 'add' during edit sequence instead of entering a ToDo number._